roman-ladus/saiv/README.md

 Watch each sorting algorithm in action as it rearranges image blocks.
 Each GIF shows the step-by-step process of how different algorithms sort image blocks by their visual properties.

 ### Merge Sort
-A divide-and-conquer algorithm that splits the array into halves, sorts them recursively, and then merges them back together.

 <img src="gifs/merge_sort.gif" alt="Merge Sort Animation" width="400" />

 ### Quick Sort
-Uses a pivot element to partition the array and recursively sorts the sub-arrays.

 <img src="gifs/quick_sort.gif" alt="Quick Sort Animation" width="400" />

 ### Heap Sort
-Builds a max-heap and repeatedly extracts the maximum element to sort the array.

 <img src="gifs/heap_sort.gif" alt="Heap Sort Animation" width="400" />

 ### Bubble Sort
-Compares adjacent elements and swaps them if they are in the wrong order, repeating until sorted.

 <img src="gifs/bubble_sort.gif" alt="Bubble Sort Animation" width="400" />

 ### Selection Sort
-Repeatedly finds the minimum element from the unsorted portion and places it at the beginning.

 <img src="gifs/selection_sort.gif" alt="Selection Sort Animation" width="400" />

 ### Insertion Sort
-Builds the final sorted array one element at a time by inserting each element into its correct position.

 <img src="gifs/insertion_sort.gif" alt="Insertion Sort Animation" width="400" />